COVID-19 Return to Campus Plan

 - The College will provide increased cleaning and sanitizing of frequently used facilities and common areas, including elevators, restrooms, classrooms, and other high-traffic spaces with the use of approved cleaners that meet CDC guidelines for disinfecting COVID-19.

-- TCC will dedicate staff, at each campus, who will help support and clarify building access and safety protocols that impact how occupants use and move throughout the building.
+- TCC will dedicate staff, at each campus, who will help support safety protocols that impact how occupants use and move throughout the building.